ncovercash/MaterializeBot/README.md

 Any repository is welcome to use this bot, I just ask that you let me know so I know how it's being used.
 If you really need to, you can remove the string that says it was made by me.
 The string is under `Bot::BOT_ISSUE_FOOTER`.

+Also, I couldn't have made this without the help of those in the materialize-devs chatroom, specifically @NonameSLdev, @fega, @tomscholz, and more.

+All the projects in the [dependency overview](#dependency-overview) were also invaluable in the development of this bot, they did a lot of the heavy lifting.